 The Undertaker was alright, he seemed to be a pretty cool guy and was great to work with.
 As far as Shawn Michaels goes he was one of the people that I believe was jealous and very racist, I don’t know what he is like now but he claims to have found the lord and has changed his life, but back then he called me to his office, he had a little office in Vince’s office, and he told me I had to stop doing all the high flying stuff that I was doing.

-When I first began in the WWE, I used to dive over the top rope and do moonsaults, and for a man that weighed 340lbs that was incredible.
-Shawn didn’t like me doing any of that and told me those moves were for the little guys and it was taking away from what he did in the ring, so right off the back he tried to put a stumbling block in my way.
+When I first began in WWE, I used to dive over the top rope and do moonsaults, and for a man that weighed 340lbs, that was incredible.
+Shawn didn’t like me doing any of that and told me those moves were for the little guys and it was taking away from what he did in the ring, so right off the bat, he tried to put a stumbling block in my way.